GFX-Code/GFX-NPC_Taxi/README.md

 - Player can now place their own phone props where they want
 - Updated client.lua to not run function every frame
+- Fixed taxi not going to the waypoint if it was already set before player got into the vehicle

 # Preview